Trump rallies in North Carolina as controversy engulfs his handpicked candidate for governor | KRDO

 Trump’s ‘bad trait’

-The Trump campaign had not invited Robinson to the former president’s rally Saturday in Wilmington.

-However, the lieutenant governor has been to most, if not all, of Trump’s recent North Carolina events.
-Last month, Robinson spoke at the former president’s economy-themed rally in Asheville, and Trump brought him onstage in Asheboro.
+Before Saturday, Robinson had been to most, if not all, of Trump’s recent North Carolina events.
+Last month, the lieutenant governor spoke at Trump’s economy-themed rally in Asheville, and the former president brought him onstage in Asheboro.

 At a campaign rally in Greensboro in March, Trump recalled listening to Robinson speak while he was on his plane and described him as “Martin Luther King on steroids.”